 - Measure out about 1 cup of whole Cadbury mini eggs.
 Place in a plastic freezer bag and close.
 Then bash with a rolling pin or other heavy objects a few times to crush up the eggs.
 Then set aside.

-- In a medium size mixing bowl combine flour, corn starch, salt and baking soda.
+- In a medium size mixing bowl combine flour, corn starch, salt, baking powder and baking soda.
 Stir until well combined and set aside.

-- In the bowl of a stand mixer (or mixing bowl with a hand mixer) add butter and cream on medium high speed for about a minute until fluffy.
-Then add white granulated sugar and brown sugar and mix on medium high speed for about 2 minutes until fluffy and well combined.With the mixer on low speed, add in vanilla extract and egg.
+- In the bowl of a stand mixer (or mixing bowl with a hand mixer) add butter and cream on medium high speed for a minute or two until fluffy.
+Add white granulated sugar and brown sugar and mix on medium high speed for about 2 minutes until fluffy and well combined.With the mixer on low speed, add in vanilla extract and egg.
 Then turn up to medium speed for 15-30 seconds until well combined, scraping down the sides as needed.

-- Cover the mixture with cling film and refrigerate for at least 2 hours to overnight before baking.
+- Cover the mixture with cling film and refrigerate for at least 2 hours.

-- When you are ready to bake the cookies preheat the oven to 350 degrees F. The pour the remaining ½ cup of mini eggs on a cutting board and use a knife to roughly cut them in half. *They make break up a bit more which is totally fine.
-You can also leave them whole if you prefer.*
+- When you are ready to bake the cookies preheat the oven to 350 degrees F. Place the remaining ½ cup of mini eggs on a cutting board and use a knife to roughly cut them in half.
+Set aside.

-- Using a cookie scoop, measure out about 2 tbsp of dough and place on a parchment paper lined baking sheet about 2 inches apart.
+- Using a cookie scoop, measure out about 2 tablespoon of dough and place on a parchment paper lined baking sheet about 2 inches apart.
 Bake the cookies at 350 degrees for 10 minutes then remove from the oven.
-You may want to bang the baking sheet on the counter a couple of times just to spread the cookies out a bit.
 Allow the cookies to cool on the baking sheet for about 5 minutes before transferring the cookies to a wire rack to cool completely.

 - While the cookies are cooling but still warm, press a few pieces of the chopped mini eggs on the top.
 You can also sprinkle on some flaky sea salt if desired.
 Wait for the cookies to cool completely and then serve.
 Enjoy!